 open/close all folders

-- This commercial for the Honda Accord: Apart from merging footage from two shots, there's no CGI involved.
+- This commercial for the Honda Accord: Apart from merging footage from two shots, there's no CGI involved (although they did have to cheat to get the tires to roll up the ramp by putting weights inside them).
 Three Accords were cannibalized for the commercial.

 - Parodied in this 118 118 ad.